 We spent the entire morning learning about these iconic Italian foods and our appetites were churning in high gear despite the many nibbles in between.
 Our last stop of the day was a fabulous luncheon at Ristorante Bonfiglioli in Ciano, about 14km from Bologna.
 Alessandro couldn’t have been a better host and we truly felt like we were having dinner at his home.
 It’s a shame the magnificent view of the rolling hills from the deck out back was largely ignored since we were too busy feasting on platter after platter of amazing food.

 There were appetizers of cheese and cured meats, followed by an endless parade of Bolognese style meats and pastas served family-style.
 Our favorite was definitely the Tortellacci, an oversized tortellini stuffed with ground meat, parmigiano, and spices.
 Next was roast chicken, beef with rosemary, and roasted potatoes.
 Then came 5 or 10 different kinds of bread, and then finally desserts.
 As the food kept coming, Alessandro told us what we were eating and how it was made.
 In between, dishes were accompanied by a variety of locally produced red and white wines, expertly paired with each course.
 They were all delicious.

-We were guests of Bologna Welcome and appreciate the introduction to the foods of Bologna through one of the best food tours in Bologna.
+We were guests of Bologna Welcome and appreciate the introduction to the foods of Bologna through the best food tour in Bologna.
 As always, all opinions are our own based on our first-hand experience.